serapdemirhan/household-energy-eda/README.md

 ## Overview

 This repository presents an Exploratory Data Analysis (EDA) of household energy dynamics, aiming to uncover insights into energy consumption patterns across various building types.
-By delving into the dataset, the aim is not only to *facilitate strategic decision-making* for energy management companies but also to *deepen the comprehension of the multifaceted elements* that intricately shape energy usage dynamics in different buildings.

-Through comprehensive dataset analysis, actionable recommendations will be formulated to;

-- Optimize energy usage,
-- Reduce costs, and
-- Promote sustainable practices
+The analysis delves into a comprehensive dataset sourced from Open Power System Data, providing information on energy consumption, generation, and related parameters across different building types and appliances.

 ## Key Findings